-Smoking increases the risk of developing systolic hypertension (your upper blood pressure reading) by at least 30%, increases the risk of coronary heart disease seven fold, and quadruples the risk of a stroke.
+If you smoke, then quitting smoking is one of the best natural remedies for lowering a high blood pressure.
+Smoking increases the risk of developing systolic high blood pressure (your upper blood pressure reading) by at least 30%, increases the risk of coronary heart disease seven fold, and quadruples the risk of a stroke.

 Smoking cigarettes causes your blood pressure to rise in several different ways as it exposes you to chemicals that:

 - damage blood vessel linings, leading to hardening and furring up of the arteries (atherosclerosis)